-With a competitive market, and new technology constantly emerging, cross team collaboration has become an essential requirement for any business wanting to stay on top of the game.
-It has now become commonplace for companies to implement a cross-functional collaboration strategy as it can not only boost specific areas of the business, but also enhance a cohesive working culture.
+With a competitive market and new technology constantly emerging, cross-team collaboration has become an essential requirement for any business wanting to stay on top of the game.
+It has now become commonplace for companies to implement a cross-functional collaboration strategy as it can not only boost specific areas of the business but also enhance a cohesive working culture.
 Other things it can be responsible for are:

-When you put together a group of people who are experts in different subjects, and have different skill sets, new perspectives will be gained.
+When you put together a group of people who are experts in different subjects and have different skill sets, new perspectives will be gained.
 Not only will new insight help your team come up with creative solutions, but taking on board a different perspective can provide you with an additional outlook on how you conduct your work.
-Seeing something through different eyes gives you a fresh approach and enhances development.
+Seeing something through different eyes gives you a fresh approach and enhances the development.

 With new insight, comes innovation.
 Innovation is what separates successful businesses from their competition.
-Cross team collaboration is a great way to foster creative minds by using creative tools to pool ideas together — ideas that may not have otherwise come to fruition if these minds weren’t brought together.
+Cross-team collaboration is a great way to foster creative minds by using creative tools to pool ideas together — ideas that may not have otherwise come to fruition if these minds weren’t brought together.

 It’s easy to feel stuck in a routine when you go to the same office every day, interact with the same people, and know the work like the back of your hand— we’ve all been there.
 Being part of a cross-functional team will challenge staff members.
 It allows them to exercise their skills in a different environment, and will also create new experiences, and different lessons to be learnt.

-Diversity, of any kind, is a positive element to teamwork.
+Diversity, of any kind, is a positive element of teamwork.
 With an assortment of different professional experiences and skill sets on hand, it can provide the necessary tools and paths to tackle the problem in an inventive way.

-Tribalism within the workplace can be damaging to companies, and kill off any chance of a cross functional collaboration strategy.
-Cross team collaboration breaks down these department silos, and encourages employees to interact with colleagues they wouldn’t otherwise associate with.
+Tribalism within the workplace can be damaging to companies, and kill off any chance of a cross-functional collaboration strategy.
+Cross-team collaboration breaks down these department silos, and encourages employees to interact with colleagues they wouldn’t otherwise associate with.
 A major plus for improving collaboration between departments.

 Gathering a bunch of people from different teams and expecting all the great skills to work together seamlessly is great in theory, but in reality, it may not go according to plan.
 Remember, you have people with different backgrounds who are accustomed to their own working habits and set objectives.
 Various needs, priorities, and even egos will need catering to.
-Breaking down silos is just one of the challenges of cross team collaboration.
+Breaking down silos is just one of the challenges of cross-team collaboration.

-The Silo Effect refers to the division of labor, and organizing a company based on specialization.
+The Silo Effect refers to the division of labour and organizing of a company based on specialization.
 A very common structure in many companies, it seems only logical to separate workers based on their fields of expertise.
 It makes individual and department objectives and responsibilities clear, which increases that level of efficiency.
 The danger of this, however, is that it restricts the influx of information, which can in turn create a sort of tunnel vision.
 This puts innovation and any chance of company-wide collaboration at risk.

 But challenges shmallenges, remember, there are always ways to overcome them!

-There will definitely be barriers that hinder cross team collaboration, but for every drawback, there will be a solution!
+There will definitely be barriers that hinder cross-team collaboration, but for every drawback, there will be a solution!
 Here are some tips that may help: